 Here’s an easy Lead Poisoning Home Checklist to help you check your home.

-You can also use to test doors and windowsills for lead dust.
+You can also use [amazon text=lead swabs such as these&asin=B008BK15PU] to test doors and windowsills for lead dust.

 MINIMIZING LEAD EXPOSURE